-SAFE has been working on promoting public awareness on the dangers of archeological looting in the United States.
-Various blog posts by archeologists provide insights into the current state of looting in the United States.
+SAFE has been working on promoting public awareness on the dangers of archaeological looting in the United States.
+Various blog posts by archaeologists provide insights into the current state of looting in the United States.
 The Resources tab provides various news articles and resources for students and researchers.

 The Archaeological Institute of America (AIA) has implemented a Site Preservation Program, which focuses on grant giving, recognition, and public outreach.
-It has also been involved in shaping a better understanding of archeological ethics among the public by, for example, speaking out against treasure hunting TV shows that might promote looting and destruction of archeological sites.
+It has also been involved in shaping a better understanding of archaeological ethics among the public by, for example, speaking out against treasure hunting TV shows that might promote looting and destruction of archaeological sites.

-Other professional archeological organizations include the Society for American Archaeology (SAA), which promotes archeological ethics and participates in CPAC testimonies, and the Society for Historical Archaeology (SHA), which promotes scholarly research and the dissemination of knowledge concerning historical archeology.
+Other professional archaeological organizations include the Society for American Archaeology (SAA), which promotes archaeological ethics and participates in CPAC testimonies, and the Society for Historical Archaeology (SHA), which promotes scholarly research and the dissemination of knowledge concerning historical archaeology.